-Pav is back on the menu, thanks to this quick, simple and fail-proof low carb pavlova recipe.
+Pav is back on the menu, thanks to this quick and simple fail-proof low carb pavlova recipe.

 Decorate your low carb pavlova with whipped cream (sweetened with your choice of LCHF sweetener if you like), seasonal berries, and fresh mint – or if you’re feeling creative bake and decorate them as mini individual LCHF pavlovas so you don’t have to share.
 Delish!